uidaholib/documents-digital-collections-template/pages/about.md

 ## About Ben J. Plastino

+*by Diane Plastino Graves*

 {% include feature/image.html objectid="https://objects.lib.uidaho.edu/plastino/plastino_about.jpg" width="50" caption="Idaho Falls Post Register Executive Editor Ben J. Plastino at his desk." %}

 Ben J. Plastino, the son of Italian immigrants who were early pioneers of Market Lake, Idaho, made his mark on Idaho as a newspaperman and community leader for over fifty years.

-A native of southeastern Idaho, Ben returned to Idaho Falls after graduating from the University of Idaho in 1932 in journalism, when it was very challenging to achieve a college degree during the height of the Great Depression, and then having spent nine years as a reporter at the Lewiston Morning Tribune.
+A native of southeastern Idaho, Ben graduated from the University of Idaho in 1932 in with a degree journalism, when it was very challenging to achieve a college degree during the height of the Great Depression.
+He then spent nine years as a reporter at the *Lewiston Morning Tribune*.

-He joined the Idaho Falls Post Register in 1942 where he remained for forty-one years, first as a reporter and city editor, and then rising to managing editor, political editor, and executive editor.
+He returned to Idaho Falls to join the *Idaho Falls Post Register* in 1942 where he remained for forty-one years, first as a reporter and city editor, and then rising to managing editor, political editor, and executive editor.

 Ben fully embraced his life as a journalist, and his devotion to that profession was evident in his five decades of coverage of the Idaho Legislature; his interviews with every United States President since Franklin Roosevelt, except for Eisenhower; and nearly all presidential, vice presidential, Idaho congressional, State and local officials and candidates.
 He provided ringside coverage of such regional events as the establishment and maturation of the Idaho National Laboratory, the Yellowstone earthquake, the Teton Dam failure, and of every major political and environmental issue affecting Idaho.